Your Guide To The Brighton Fringe Box Office System.

 The Box Office login system allows you to access live reports on all tickets sold through Brighton Fringe Box Office 24 hours a day, print off all the necessary customer details, check allocations and stop sales (if required) in the run up to an event’s start-time.

-See the Box Office Login Guide for details of how this works.
+See the Ticket Sales Reports guide for details of how this works.
 It would be useful to familiarise yourself with that sooner rather than later.
 Login details for events during Autumn 2020 are the same as the ones you were sent for the May 2020 festival.
 If your show is a new registration for Autumn 2020 only, then please contact the box office for your login details.
 Rudimentary sales reports should also be available through your Eventotron login.

 For all sales (sales and ticketing) please use the contact details below: